huohuoren4/docs/python/pytest/reference_guides/api_reference.md

 - **record_property**()       [[source]](https://docs.pytest.org/en/latest/_modules/_pytest/junitxml.html#record_property)

-    - Add extra properties to the calling test.
+    Add extra properties to the calling test.

-    - User properties become part of the test report and are available to the configured reporters, like JUnit XML.
+    User properties become part of the test report and are available to the configured reporters, like JUnit XML.

-    - The fixture is callable with `name, value`.
+    The fixture is callable with `name, value`.
 The value is automatically XML-encoded.

-    - Example:
+    *Example*:

     ```python
     def test_function(record_property):